KrishnaKuyate/Cardio-Dataset-Analysis/README.md

 Minimum Steps for exploration:

-Importing the dataset into R
+1)Importing the dataset into R
-Understanding the structure of dataset
+2)Understanding the structure of dataset
-Graphical exploration
+3)Graphical exploration
-Descriptive statistics
+4)Descriptive statistics
- Insights from the dataset
+5)Insights from the dataset